miangelisse-ux/kairoslive/observability.md

 ## 🌸 Overview

-Kairos Live is designed with a **production-aware observability model**, ensuring system health, performance, and reliability can be tracked across all layers.
+Kairos Live is designed with a **pre-deployment observability model** to ensure system health, performance, and reliability can be tracked across all major components.

-The system follows a simple principle:
+The system follows a core principle:

 > “If it can fail, it should be visible 💡”